 General Comments: All written assignments must be submitted on Moodle or by email by the beginning of the class period in which it is due.
 You will receive a grade for spelling, grammar, and format.
 This will be 1/5 of the total grade of that assignment.
 Thus students should be careful to proofread and correct their papers before submission.
-If you want help with this please see the professor.
 Also, we are usually available in our office Monday through Thursday from 2-4 pm if you have questions on assignments or for personal interaction.
 We would love to have you drop in.